kristian-lange/net-glimpse/README.md

 If you just want to get the header data you have to open a WebSocket with the URL `/netdata` and the network interface you want to intercept has to be specified in the query string with the parameter 'nif'.

-E.g. in JavaScript to get traffic from the network interface 'wlp3s0' one could write
+E.g. in JavaScript (browser) to get traffic from the network interface 'wlp3s0' one could write

 ```javascript
 var socket = new WebSocket(ws://myhost/netdata/?nif=wlp3s0);